 Beet or Beetroot bread is an easy to make loaf that looks just amazing.
-Tastes great too!
+Tastes great too and Egg Free!

 I had a real surprise the first time I made this beetroot bread.
 Taking inspiration from our easy root vegetable bread, we grated raw beetroot into the flour, added yeast, salt, and water as usual and started kneading.
 The dough turned a pronounced deep pink colour, and we thought that it would probably change on baking to an uninspiring brown.
 How wrong we were!
 We were delighted to see when we cut the loaf for the first time that the grated beets had resulted in an amazing striped colour scheme.